 • No conversion therapy ban covering LGBTQ+ youth

-• There is no ban on the gay/trans panic defense
+• No ban of panic defense

 • No nondiscrimination protections for LGBTQ+ people in jury service